aesha4/workshop/README.md

 # workshop
-A 2 day workshop on git ans github
+A 2 day workshop on git and github